Limited Access: No

 Representative Job Titles Related to this Major (Bachelor of Science): Industrial Engineer, Manufacturing Engineer, Production Engineer, Systems Engineer, Applications Engineer, Systems Analyst

 Representative Employers: Government, Private Business, Industry, Education.
-The following illustrates some of the jobs Industrial Engineers perform: Design and installation of a semiconductor manufacturing systems; Creation of more productive work flow within major hospital; Design of instrument display and interior space for Apollo spacecraft; Scheduling and routing of public transportation system; Determination of airline routes; Design of waiting lines at Disneyland/Disney world; Facilities layout at auto assembly plant; Improvement of product quality; Computer applications in manufacturing.
+The following illustrates some of the jobs Industrial Engineers perform: Design and installation of a semiconductor manufacturing systems; Creation of more productive work flow within major hospital; Design of instrument display and interior space for commercial aircraft; Scheduling and routing of public transportation system; Determination of airline routes; Design of waiting lines at Disneyland/Disney world; Facilities layout at auto assembly plant; Improvement of product quality; Computer applications in manufacturing.

 View Engineering (Industrial) Academic Map